vibansal/HapCUT2/outputformat.md

 Following the header, there is one line per SNV with the following tab-delimited fields:

 1. VCF file index (1-based index of the line in the input VCF describing variant)
-2. allele on haploid chromosome copy A (0 means reference allele, 1 means variant allele, - means an unphased variant)
+2. allele on haploid chromosome copy A (0 means reference allele, 1 means variant allele, - for an unphased variant)
-3. allele on haploid chromosome copy B (0 means reference allele, 1 means variant allele, - means an unphased variant)
+3. allele on haploid chromosome copy B (0 means reference allele, 1 means variant allele, - for an unphased variant)
 4. chromosome
 5. position
 6. reference allele (allele corresponding to 0 in column 2 or 3)